 After you make the decision to transition to solar energy for your power source, one of the first steps in that process is to decide where to place your solar panels.
-Of course, when we install your solar panels, we will assist you with this determination, but every client should understand what we are aiming to achieve when setting up your system.
+Of course, when we install your solar panels, we will assist you with this your solar panel direction, but every client should understand what we are aiming to achieve when setting up your system.
 If you live in the Northern Hemisphere, your solar panels should always face true south.

-Proper placement of your solar panels determines how much light the panels actually receive, and therefore how effective they are at producing energy.
-By placing your solar panels so that they face true south, they will receive sunlight throughout each day, which will provide you with as much solar energy as possible.
+The direction of your solar panels determines how much light the panels actually receive, and therefore how effective they are at producing energy.
+If your solar panel direction points to true south, they will receive sunlight throughout each day, which will provide you with as much solar energy as possible.
 This translates to maximum savings on your energy bill.

 South Versus True South – What’s the Difference?